tradeblock-beems/main-ai-apps-v2/projects/push-analytics/push-analytics-execution-checklist.md

 - [x] **Phase Worklog Entry by the Scribe:** The scribe agent must create a worklog entry summarizing this completed phase.
 (The scribe already knows the format, style, and destination for these worklog entries.)
 ***CLOSEOUT NOTES:*** @scribe completed comprehensive Phase 1 worklog documentation capturing database integration patterns, performance validation methodology, and 4 new reusable knowledge patterns for future analytics projects.

-- [ ] **Phase GitHub commit by the @vercel-debugger:** Commit this now completed phase-branch to Github, following the standard approaches and safety protocols defined in `@technical-standard-approaches.md`
+- [x] **Phase GitHub commit by the @vercel-debugger:** Commit this now completed phase-branch to Github, following the standard approaches and safety protocols defined in `@technical-standard-approaches.md`
+***CLOSEOUT NOTES:*** @vercel-debugger successfully committed Phase 1 completion (commit edd68fe), merged to main, deleted feature branch, and created Phase 2 feature branch 'feature/push-analytics-phase2-posthog-integration'.

 - [ ] **Delete feature branch:** After merging, the @vercel-debugger will delete the feature branch from local and remote repositories using deployment protocol safety tools.

 ---